Here's Our Rant About MMTec Inc. (MTC)

-MMTec Inc. (NASDAQ:MTC) went up by 3.78% from its latest closing price compared to the recent 1-year high of $17.50.
-The company’s stock price has collected 1.59% of gains in the last five trading sessions.
+MMTec Inc. (NASDAQ:MTC) went down by -3.21% from its latest closing price compared to the recent 1-year high of $17.50.
+The company’s stock price has collected -0.55% of loss in the last five trading sessions.

 Is It Worth Investing in MMTec Inc. (NASDAQ :MTC) Right Now?